filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 While the Lotus Miner runs _windowPoSt_ and _winningPoSt_ by default, you can use specialized lotus workers to create a cluster of windowPoSt and winningPoSt workers to handle multiple Proof-of-Spacetime partitions simultaneously.

-One lotus worker instance can only be one of the following:
+A lotus worker instance can only be one of the following:
 - WindowPoSt worker
 - WinningPoSt worker
 - Worker for sealing tasks